PFA Unearths Fake Milk Production Unit - UrduPoint

 PFA Unearths Fake Milk Production Unit

-SARGODHA, (UrduPoint / Pakistan Point News - 10th Aug, 2025) The Punjab Food Authority unearthed a production unit for making unhygienic milk by conducting a raid in Bhera and seizing a vehicle involved in the illegal operation on Sunday.
+SARGODHA, (UrduPoint / Pakistan Point News - 15th Aug, 2025) The Punjab Food Authority (PFA) on Friday unearthed a counterfeit milk production unit operating out of a house in Bhalwal,Sargodha,in a major crackdown on food adulteration.

-According to a press release issued by PFA office, the PFA team found that milk being produced and supplied was contaminated with sugar and dry powder, as confirmed by on-site testing.
-The fake milk unit was immediately shut down, and the vehicle used for distribution was impounded by the police.

-Officials from the Food Authority filed a case against the suspects, leading to their arrest.
+According to a PFA spokesperson,the raid led to the seizure of a significant quantity of ingredients used to manufacture the synthetic milk.

+During the operation,officials discovered and confiscated large amounts of dry powder,vegetable oil and an unidentified chemical.

-More than one maund (approximately 40 kilograms) of adulterated milk recovered from the vehicle was destroyed on the spot to prevent it from entering the market.
+More than one maund (approximately 40 kilograms) of the fabricated milk found at the scene was immediately discarded by the food authority's team.

-A spokesperson for the Punjab Food Authority emphasized the severity of the issue, stating that such practices pose serious health risks to consumers.
-He urged citizens to report any suspicions of food adulteration by contacting the helpline at 1223, as the authority continues its efforts to ensure food safety across the region.
+In addition to shutting down the illegal unit, the PFA initiated legal proceedings against the individuals involved.

+An FIR was registered with the local police and a motorcycle used for supplying the counterfeit milk was impounded.

 Recent Stories